kaylahicksz/kaylahicksz/README.md

 ## Hi there 👋
+- My name is Kayla Hicks
-- I'm a third year student at San Diego State University
+- I'm a third year Computer Engineering student at San Diego State University
-- I am a Computer Engineering major
+- I'm currently learning about FPGA's, VLSI circuits, and web development
+- In my free time I enjoy sleeping or playing games
 <!--
 **kaylahicksz/kaylahicksz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.